These stories stand out above the countless ones I have written.

 - A football gamer about a team who just won its league title in impressive fashion.

-- Potential boring assignment turned into a legit story about the history of a soccer program.
+- A fluffy offseason assignment turned into a legitimate story about the history of a soccer program.
 There are some changes I would make to the writing, but I got the most I could out of this story.
 I love the ending.

 - This football season preview almost wrote itself.
-So many good quotes and information (Update: their season went horribly).
+So many good quotes and information.

 - A graduate from a local high school is now one of the top collegiate discus throwers in the nation.